 3.3 The format of submissions will vary according to Faculty (or LPAG) requirements, but they should include the following minimum information:

-3.4 Responsibility for the approval of short courses (home provision) is devolved to Faculty AESCs, supported by APQO through the Faculty’s link Quality Assurance Officer.
-The approval process is managed by the Faculty Academic Enhancement & Standards Committee and the outcomes reported to University AESC through the FAESC minutes.
-Teams developing the course for approval should refer to the guidance in Chapter 2 of the Quality and Standards Handbook.
-Short courses delivered through collaborative arrangements are subject to the approval processes set out in Chapter 5 of the Quality & Standards Handbook.
+3.4 Responsibility for the approval of short courses (home provision) is devolved to Faculty AESC/QLICs, supported by APQO through the Faculty’s link Quality Assurance Officer.
+The approval process is managed by the Faculty AESC/QLIC (in some cases, via the quality sub-group) and the outcomes reported to University QLIC through the Faculty committee minutes.

 3.5 The following documentation should be prepared for course approval:

-3.7 The documentation should be presented by the team for approval by the Faculty AESC, or by a sub-group of the Faculty AESC, as agreed between the course leader and the FAESC Chair.
+3.7 The documentation should be presented by the team for approval by the Faculty AESC/QLIC, or by a sub-group of the Faculty AESC/QLIC, as agreed between the course leader and the ADSE.
 Where a sub-group is convened, this must include the Chair and/or Faculty PL for Quality Assurance and Validation, the link QAO, and at least one academic representative from outside the proposing Department.

-3.9 Where a course is delivered substantially or wholly by distance learning, the FAESC or sub-group panel will require a demonstration of the VLE for the course and of the learning materials.
+3.9 Where a course is delivered substantially or wholly by distance learning, the FAESC/QLIC or sub-group panel will require a demonstration of the VLE for the course and of the learning materials.